KILLERTIAN/Javascript-2/README.md

 # Javascript

-This is from a complete JavaScript course and I update everything I study in the course here
+This is from a complete JavaScript course and I update everything I study in the course here.

 # License